opnfv/daisy/docs/release/installation/bmdeploy.rst

 The value after -L should be a absolute path which points to the directory which contents labs/zte/pod2/daisy/config directory.
-The value after -p parameter(pod2) comes from path "labs/zte/pod2" The value after -l parameter(zte) comes from path  "labs/zte" The value after -s "os-nosdn-nofeature-ha" used for deploy multinode openstack The value after -s "os-nosdn-nofeature-noha" used for deploy all-in-one openstack
+The value after -p parameter(pod2) comes from path "labs/zte/pod2" The value after -l parameter(zte) comes from path  "labs/zte" The value after -s "os-nosdn-nofeature-ha" used for deploying multinode openstack The value after -s "os-nosdn-nofeature-noha" used for deploying all-in-one openstack

-(8) When deploy successfully,the floating ip of openstack is 10.20.7.11, the login account is "admin" and the password is "keystone"
+(8) When deployed successfully,the floating ip of openstack is 10.20.7.11, the login account is "admin" and the password is "keystone"